geskill/IntelligeN/bin/build_129_releaselog.md

 * Improved OleInitialize/CoInitializeEx usage

+* Improved app interface to check, whether a app plug-in can be unloaded

 * Improved ipb2 cms plug-in

 * Improved phpbb3 login error message

 * Improved phpbb3 forum id recognition if first forum is already sub-forum or portal mod is used

+* Improved releasename title detection

 * Improved xRel.to error detection

 * Fixed threaded draw process for images in Control Editor

 * Fixed filter selection bug in WebsiteEditor

+* Fixed intelligent_posting (intelligent_posting_keepshortwords is only allowed in search title generation, not as match title for comparison with search list)

 * Fixed bug not aborting using intelligent_posting_helper after first redo-search